Course Web Sites

 My research has focused upon the two main lineages of amniotes:

-from Oklahoma and South Africa and am currently involved in a project
+reptiles from Oklahoma and South Africa and have published and

 mammals and their extinct relatives along a lineage that goes back at

-of the University of Toronto to describe the anatomy, analyze functional
+Reisz of the University of Toronto to describe the anatomy, analyze

 One particularly extraordinary period during the history of vertebrates

-was between 227 and 205 million years ago.
-Many, often bizarre,
+was during the Late Triassic between 227 and 205 million years ago.

-completion of a project on a unusual armored reptile from Virginia, I
+completion of a project on a unusual armored reptile from Virginia and

-am working with a colleague Dr. Andrea Arcucci from Argentina on a new
+am continuing to work with a colleague Dr. Andrea Arcucci from

 While much of my research is currently concentrating on